argodev/studies/ot_survey/OT_Class_13_Manuscript.md

 # Ezra - Nehemiah

-We’ll start with Ezra and Nehemiah, and then take on Esther at the end of the class.
 Ezra and Nehemiah originally constituted one book,[^2] so we’ll treat them that way today.
 Many think it was Ezra the priest who assembled it.
 The history recorded in Ezra-Nehemiah spans from the time the Jews began to return to Jerusalem, in 538 BC to a century after that first return.
 Ezra himself gives us the historical context necessary to begin our study in __Ezra 1:1-4__.
 The Jews had been in exile for 70 years, when we read this:

 > In the first year of Cyrus king of Persia, that the word of the Lord by the mouth of Jeremiah might be fulfilled, the Lord stirred up the spirit of Cyrus king of Persia, so that he made a proclamation throughout all his kingdom and also put it in writing: